shrop/os-app-configs/shrop-mac.md

 iTerm

-* Set the default profile preset colors to "Pastel (Dark Background)"
+* Add Tomorrow theme and set as default

 Mail